-Connect allows you to connect your GKE On-Prem and other Kubernetes clusters to Google Cloud Platform.
+Connect allows you to connect your GKE On-Prem and other Kubernetes clusters to Google Cloud.

 To learn more about Connect, refer to the Connect overview.

-Google Cloud Platform Console (GCP Console) provides a central user interface for managing all of your Kubernetes clusters no matter where they are running.
-After you have registered your Kubernetes clusters with GCP Console, you can log in to view, monitor, debug, and manage their workloads.
+Google Cloud Console (Cloud Console) provides a central user interface for managing all of your Kubernetes clusters no matter where they are running.
+After you have registered your Kubernetes clusters with Cloud Console, you can log in to view, monitor, debug, and manage their workloads.

-To learn more and to get started, refer to the GCP Console page.
+To learn more and to get started, refer to the Cloud Console page.

 Anthos Config Management